S93B/Portfolio/stellaris_weapon_simulator/README.md

 Most ships have even numbered utility component slots, a few small ships have uneven numbered slots.
 For those I choose for more shield components.
 Something I would also do ingame.

+## Planned features
+1. A more user friendly way to 'operate' the weapon calculator

 Below I will show some of the output

 ## Plots
-This scatterplot shows the 'Time to kill' for all weapons that were able to destroy a battleship.
+This scatterplot shows the 'Time to kill' (TTK) for all weapons that were able to destroy a battleship.
 ![Test](data_ttk/figure_all_ttk.png?raw=True "Time to kill")

+Important note for the torpedoes: for the DPS calculation it does not include the damage modifier, this being dependant on the target.
+If you compare the TTK and the DPS output, you will notice a large difference. e.g., the modifier for hitting a battleship is *10.
 ![Test](data_ttk/figure_w_dps.png?raw=True "DPS")

-sidenote voor torpedoes: damage multiplier is niet toegepast.
-Ingame output is daarom hoger afhankelijk van het doelwit.
+This figure displays the DPS output for the XL weapons.
 ![Test](data_ttk/figure_XL_dps.png?raw=True "DPS XL weapons")